 - WWHC shall appoint a competent contractor to undertake a site specific risk assessment for each location classed as medium risk, these assessment should be conducted every two years, or where changes to the system occur; - WWHC shall undertake all risk reduction and preventative measures as identified within said risk assessments; - WWHC acknowledges that cold water storage systems prevent a higher risk of legionella than direct water supplies.
-WWHC shall allow within its future expenditure programme for the replacement of cold water storage tanks with direct supplies where it is practical to do so.
+WWHC shall allow within its future expenditure programme for the replacement of cold water storage tanks with direct supplies where it is practical to do so. - Carry out monthly temperature checks for all communal tanks and laundry outlets - Carry out 6 monthly sampling for all cold water storage tanks

-Risk Control Strategy - Office / CRC Premises
+Risk Control Strategy -Office / CRC Premises